Submitted by craig on Mon, 08/26/2013 - 11:28pm.

 The results of several weeks of preparation and turning time.
 I spent a portion of that time setting up several segmented blanks which appear on the classic rollerball screw cap pens and the slimline pro series pen and pencil kit.
 Individual descriptions are with each image.

-It has been a long time since I have done any wood turning, at least since December 2010 when I turned out a bunch of Christmas gifts in a hurry.
+a bunch of Christmas gifts in a hurry.
 Since then, I've been getting more and more involved my Amateur Radio hobby with the Fulton County ARC, so much in fact that I was taken by surprise when I realized it was July and I had not even spun up my lathe once.
 To be fair to myself, I did complete a major workbench project in my shop to make woodworking more enjoyable.
 So this weekend I thought I would give the new bench a try to make sure I calculated optimal height for my lathe which should help reduce fatigue when turning more time intensive projects.
 To give it a test, I grabbed the first chunk of tree I saw on my shelf, an unknown species, and said "I'm turning you".
 I suspect it might be ash, but not entirely certain.
 I chucked it up with the thought of turning some kind of vessel or container.
 When I start turning without a solid end plan, anything is possible and I usually let the grain guide me.
 The end result is this container with a purple heart lid (I will use that entire sheet of purple heart, I swear to god I will).
 I noticed the start of a fracture near the lip from a hidden check already in progress, so I grabbed my tin snips and a sheet of hobby metal and made a quick band to hold off any further separation.
 The container is about 5 inches high and about 4.5 inches in diameter at the widest point.
 This was strictly an exercise in testing the bench height and my comfort with the setup.
 With any luck and cooler summer weather, I hope to start creating pens and yo-yos again, along with larger turnings like bowls and containers.

 Some special projects done around the Christmas season 2010.
 These include a turned acrylic shaving set for my wife.
 The kit accepts Mach 3 razor heads and features a premium grade badger hair brush head.
 The material is black and white ribbon acrylic which will definitely withstand exposure to water.
 I turned a second set for a friend out of TruStone, which I hope to have pictures of soon.
 The second listed project is a letter opener and ballpoint pen desk set for our retiring Radio Club president who served for a number of years in that position.
 The pen case is constructed from Brazil Cherry with baltic birch for the bottom panel and slide base.
 The letter opener and pen are European style with platinum (rhodium) plated hardware accents.
 Both are dressed in Honduras Rosewood and finished using CA/BLO and high speed buffing.